ppulwey/remake-lib/README.md

 ```

 ---
+Tribute to _Alex Eagleson_

-For full instructions how to setup a React Library with Storybook see this great tutorial by _Alex Eagleson_ I've stolen from: https://dev.to/alexeagleson/how-to-create-and-publish-a-react-component-library-2oe?signin=true#adding-storybook
+For full instructions how to setup a React Library with Storybook see his great tutorial I've stolen from: https://dev.to/alexeagleson/how-to-create-and-publish-a-react-component-library-2oe?signin=true#adding-storybook
 ___